buu342/buu342.me/blog/projects/markdown/IndyPC2Years.md

 </br>
 **Update 08/12/2024**

 The whole thing about desktop icons rearranging themselves?
-The reason that's not happening anymore is because KDE now uses Wayland display protocol by default, as opposed to X11.
+The reason that's not happening anymore is because KDE now uses the Wayland display protocol by default, as opposed to X11.
 That's cool, but you know what isn't?
 Not being able to screen share.
 Apparently, this has been a known problem with Wayland with a lot of software.
 Yeah no thanks, I'd rather deal with X11 messing my desktop every now and then than not being able to stream my desktop over the internet.
 I'll just need to be very careful not to turn my main monitor off unless the computer is completely asleep.

+Kubuntu 24 also brought some annoying problems that didn't exist before, namely plugging in my iPhone no longer properly works as KIO AFC is now broken in Dolphin.
+I also can't rip MP3s in Dolphin anymore due to the same issue.

 But anyway, I wanted to post a small update because **I WANT TO FUCKING CRY**: